simplexspatial/osm4scala/README.md

 >
 > osm4scala use ScalaPB library for Google Protobuf parsing.
 This library is not supporting Scala 2.11 in the more recent
 > versions.
 Branch 1.0.3 will be update with all new functionalities, like latest 1.0.* version.
 >

 ## Core library
-With Osm4scala, you can forget about complexity of the osm.obf format and think about a **scala iterators of primitives** (nodes, ways and relations) or blob blocks.
+With Osm4scala, you can forget about complexity of the `osm.pbf` format and think about a **scala iterators of primitives** (nodes, ways and relations) or blob blocks.

 For example, counting all node primitives in a file is so simple as: